 A few tips during construction will prevent drywall screw pops from ever occurring –

 - Use kiln-dried lumber framing material.
 Most quality lumber yards follow this procedure, but it’s a good reminder to ask if the lumber has been properly dried.

 - Be sure drywall installation occurs during proper levels of humidity.
-Even gypsum drywall will absorb moisture, and when it slowly dries out, contraction will occur.
+Even gypsum drywall will absorb moisture.
+When it slowly dries out, contraction will occur.

-- There are certain types of drywall that can resist moisture better than others, so discuss your product options for the best results.
+- There are certain types of drywall that can resist moisture better than others.
+Discuss your product options for the best results.

 Additional Resources –

 Current Drywall Repair Pricing – Amazon